xenakal/Simulation_Interactions/README.md

 <h3> Create map tab</h3>

 <img src="images/creation_tab.png" width="40%">
    - **Object** - use **add**/**del**  to add/delete an object on the map, once selected simply click on somewhere in the room.
    - **Camera** - use **add**/**del**  to add/delete a camera on the map, once selected simply click on somewhere in the room..
-   - **Trajectory** - to create the trajectory for "moving object" or for "rail cameras".
+   - **Trajectory** - to create the trajectory for "moving object" or for "rail cameras"
       1. Add the object or the camera on the map first.
       2. Select **add_point** and click on the object, then click elsewhere in the room to add via points.
       3. Save the trajectory
-      4. Check the trajectory by selecting **show_traj** and placing the mouse on the object or the camera.
+      4. Check the trajectory by selecting **show_traj** and placing the mouse on the object or the camera
    - **Clear** - to clear map from all the elements
    - **Load maps** - to load the map called *create_map.txt* in the folder maps
    - **Save maps** - to save the map under the name of *create_map.txt* in the folder maps